 Parenting coordination is sometimes referred to as “co-parent counseling,” but it is not “counseling” or “therapy” in the usual sense, and it is not confidential.
 Like a parenting coordinator, a co-parent counselor would address children’s issues associated with family reorganization and assist parents in improving effective collaboration.
 Unlike a parenting coordinator, however, a co-parent counselor would not monitor parental behavior or help structure co-parenting efforts, and would not ordinarily be required or expected to share information with the court.
 Parents with more manageable levels of conflict may benefit from confidential family therapy or co-parent counseling.
 Parenting coordination is directed toward parents who are experiencing serious conflict, or whose own emotional issues are interfering with their parenting abilities.

-If the court has appointed a Parenting Coordinator in your case, or if either you or your child’s other parent believes that a Parenting Coordinator would be helpful, the child custody attorneys at Weinberger Divorce and Family Law Group can provide you with additional information.
+If the court has appointed a Parenting Coordinator in your case, or if either you or your child’s other parent believes that a Parenting Coordinator would be helpful, the child custody attorneys at Weinberger Divorce and Family Law Group, LLC can provide you with additional information.
 Contact us today for an initial consultation.
 Call: 888-888-0919.